 Posted by Steven Zimmerman on April 11, 2018

-Let’s start by introducing one of the most-requested enhancements to Black Duck Hub: the ability to find open source code snippets in applications.
+Let’s start by introducing one of the most-requested enhancements to Black Duck: the ability to find open source code snippets in applications.
 Snippets are fragments of open source code that compose a larger open source component and that may carry with them license requirements present in their source component.

-Now, in Hub 4.5, organizations can be assured that they are tracking more open source in their applications than ever before.
+Now, in Black Duck 4.5, organizations can be assured that they are tracking more open source in their applications than ever before.
 Users can choose to run an optional snippet scan for nonmatched files following a component scan, identifying components with the highest match prevalence to the detected snippets.
-Hub 4.5’s snippet matching supports nearly 150 file extensions and 75 languages and optimizes performance with delta scanning.
+Black Duck 4.5’s snippet matching supports nearly 150 file extensions and 75 languages and optimizes performance with delta scanning.

 Modern development and release processes often require the persistent involvement of an array of contributors, each serving a distinct role and requiring access to relevant project information.
 In enterprise organizations, concerns often arise surrounding unnecessary or unrestricted access to projects or overprovisioning of activity rights.

-Without a doubt, the enhancements and new capabilities Hub 4.5 provides to enterprises and organizations worldwide are poised to support modern security and compliance initiatives, without burdening the teams tasked with achieving them.
+Without a doubt, the enhancements and new capabilities Black Duck 4.5 provides to enterprises and organizations worldwide are poised to support modern security and compliance initiatives, without burdening the teams tasked with achieving them.

 Get the latest Software Integrity news, thought leadership, and more.